pkimes/sigclust2/README.md

 clustering.
 Currently, the package includes a test for hierarchical clustering, statisical Significance for Hierarchical Clustering  (`shc`), with the intention of implementing a multi-cluster testing procedure.
 In the future, the package may be merged with the `sigclust` package currently available through CRAN.
+The package was originally written using [S4 objects](http://adv-r.had.co.nz/S4.html), but was switched to the simpler [S3](http://adv-r.had.co.nz/S3.html) style.

 A short to-do list for the near future:
 * `shc-class` methods:
-  * `diagnostic`: implement
+  * implement `diagnostic`
-  * `plot`: improve flexibility (e.g. add option to print p-vals, title of plot, etc.)
+  * add flexibility to `plot`
-* implement multicluster approach
-* compile as package

 ### <a name="intro"></a> Introduction